 Your feedback and questions are always welcome so please leave a comment below.

 For further information on Chinese Medicine contact Tania Grasseschi (Acupuncture, Chinese Herbs and Wholefood counselling).
-Tania is a practitioner of Traditional Chinese Medicine (AHPRA registered) in Kingsford.
+Tania is an AHPRA registered practitioner of Traditional Chinese Medicine located in Botany and Katoomba, NSW.